 “Most times you can’t tell from pictures or the written description what traveling to a particular place will be like for someone in a wheelchair.
 And even if you contact the provider, there are international differences about what ‘accessible’ means and these varying interpretations may provide plenty of surprises for the traveler,” he noted.

 Getze is also fond of traveling to locations across the globe that are off the beaten path for many travelers, especially for persons with disabilities.
-His travel site features descriptions and advice for negotiating travel in the Philippines, China and Thailand.
+His travel site feature descriptions and advice for negotiating travel in the Philippines, China and Thailand.
 He is pictured above in Cambodia.

 One of his favorite destinations is Chaing Mai, Thailand, despite the fact that he had to improvise often to accommodate his wheelchair.
 He found the country beautiful, the people friendly and the ability to handle the travel challenges manageable.
 Writing about his experiences on his website gives others a first-person road map to follow.